RealHaroon/RealHaroon/README.md

 ## 🚀 Professional Summary

-Computer Science undergraduate with **strong hands-on experience in Data Science, Machine Learning, and backend development**.
+Computer Science undergraduate with **strong hands-on experience in Data Science, Machine Learning, Computer Vision, and backend development**.
-I specialize in **data analysis, ML model building, and API-based AI systems**, with real-world projects using Python, SQL, Flask, and FastAPI.
+I specialize in **building end-to-end AI systems** — from data pipelines and model training to REST API deployment and real-world applications.

 I focus on **clean code, practical solutions, and continuous improvement**.